ariabuckles/simple-markdown/README.md

     });
 ```

-Finally, we need to build our parser and outputter:
+Finally, we need to build our parser and outputters:

 ```javascript
     var rawBuiltParser = SimpleMarkdown.parserFor(rules);